jhelmke45/Engineering_4_Notebook/README.md

 ### Reflection

 For this assignment I had to distinguish between "code mode" and "data mode" for the Pico.
-I had to change the ```boot.py``` file
+I had to change the ```boot.py``` file in order to tell the Pico which mode to be in whenever it boots up.
+In data mode, it can only read and save data onboard the Pico.
+In code mode, the data can be extracted onto the computer, and the code on the Pico can be changed.
+To record and save data, the Pico needs to be booted in data mode, disconnected from power, and then booted in code mode and connected to the computer.

 ## Data_2